ServiceStack/Gistlyn/README.md

 ![](http://i.imgur.com/n8zYoqJ.png)

-Which after it's finished uploading to imgur will embed your uploaded images at your Cursors position using Markdown's Image Format below:
+After each image has finished uploading to Imgur, it will be embedded in your document from your Cursors position using the Markdown Image Format below:

 ```
 ![](http://i.imgur.com/n8zYoqJ.png)